 What are the parts of Medicare?

-- Medicare Part B is medical insurance.
-It covers services you have outside of the hospital, such as doctor visits, lab work and medical supplies.
+Medicare Part B is medical insurance.
+It covers services you have outside of the hospital, like doctor visits, lab work and medical supplies.

 Parts A and B are also known as Original Medicare.
 With Original Medicare, you can see any doctor who accepts the coverage — which is more than 95% of doctors across the U.S.

-- Medicare Part C, also known as Medigap or Medicare Advantage, works differently than Original Medicare.
-Part C is an option that allows you to pick a private insurance company to provide your Medicare coverage with parts A and B, but usually with more benefits, such as vision (eye exams and glasses) and hearing aids.
+Medicare Part C, also known as Medicare Advantage, works differently than Original Medicare.
+Part C is an option that allows you to pick a private insurance company to provide your Medicare coverage with parts A and B, but usually with more benefits, like vision (eye exams and glasses) and hearing aids.

-- Medicare Part D covers prescription drugs.
-This private plan pays for your medication costs and can be combined with Original Medicare or included as part of a Medicare Advantage Plan, such as Geisinger Gold.
+Medicare Part D covers prescription drugs.
+This is a private plan that pays for your medication costs and can be combined with Original Medicare or included as part of a Medicare Advantage Plan, like Geisinger Gold.